 Cherry Scones

-In my opinion, the secret to making the best scones ever is using very cold butter; it creates a perfectly flaky texture.
-Also, be careful not to overwork the dough, and make sure to cut your scones thick, at least 2 cm, to ensure a good rise.
+The secret to making the best scones is using very cold butter, as it helps create a perfectly light and flaky texture.
+Also, be careful not to overwork the dough; mix it only until it comes together.

 You'll Need